-- Make sure you are using fresh or fully-charged batteries.
+- Make sure you're using fresh or fully-charged batteries.

-- It may take a while after putting in the battery before the power turns on since the camera status is being checked.
+- After putting in the battery, it may take a few minutes before the power turns on because the camera status is being checked.
 This is not a malfunction.

 - If the battery charge has been depleted, try again after charging.

 - Batteries discharge faster when used in cold weather conditions.
 We recommend charging the battery under the environment of 50°F to 86°F (10°C to 30°C) until the CHARGE lamp goes off.
 The battery pack may not charge properly in temperatures outside this range.

 - It is recommended to use a Sony® battery and battery charger.
 The use of aftermarket products may cause a malfunction.

 Note: Some counterfeit products may look very similar to original Sony rechargeable battery packs, but do not have protective devices that meet quality standards for high output and long-term use.
 The use of third-party products may lead to accidents or malfunctions involving fire, rupture and the like.
 Please note that Sony bears no responsibility whatsoever for accidents or malfunctions that occur due to counterfeit battery packs.

 - Make sure that the battery terminals are clean.

 If the CHARGE lamp doesn't light or blink while charging, the terminals may be dirty.
 Wipe the dust away with a dry cloth or cotton swab.
 Don't touch the terminals with your hands or metals.

 The pictures below are a comparison of clean and dirty terminals.